danielgottt/CyberBodega/README.md

 ### I mainly use this for personal reference, but if you find it useful, feel free to bookmark.
 Enjoy!

 # 🤔 WANT TO CONTRIBUTE?
+- Please do, and reference the file here!

 # Contents